 Ever wonder how to become a crime scene investigator?
 Many people think that all CSIs are police officers, but many CSIs come from other backgrounds, such as science or criminology.

 CSI candidates must meet the minimum requirements of the agency to which they are applying.
 CSIs typically need a bachelor’s degree in either a natural or forensic science, such as chemistry or biology, or in a field such as criminal justice, crime scene technology, or criminology.

 Some CSI positions do not require a baccalaureate degree, instead requiring specific college courses.
-For instance, some jobs may accept applicants who have completed lab-based chemistry courses from an accredited college or university.
+For instance, some jobs may be a fit if you have completed lab-based chemistry courses from an accredited college or university.
 Most agencies require at least a high school diploma or GED and a valid driver’s license.
-Some positions require applicants to be between the ages of 21 and 37 years old.
+Some positions require you to be between the ages of 21 and 37 years old.

 Depending on the role, CSIs may need one or more years of work experience in a related role, such as law enforcement officer or fingerprint technician.

 Crime scene investigators and forensic science technicians typically receive on-the-job training.
 Many law enforcement agencies require new CSIs to complete extensive training programs before they take on cases independently.
 Newly hired crime scene investigators may work under experienced investigators for up to one year.
 Training typically explores proper procedures for collecting and documenting evidence, photography, fingerprint processing, death scene processing, and blood spatter analysis.